xKiraEzy/AutoStrip-StripchatRecorderPyUI/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or improvements for AutoStrip, feel free to open an issue or submit a pull request.

+## Acknowledgement

+This project was inspired by [ChaturbateRecorder](https://github.com/Damianonymous/ChaturbateRecorder/blob/4c76552a97bd39faaedd5f7d00979743c3865278/ChaturbateRecorder.py#L62), a similar tool developed by Damianonymous.

 ## License